will-chung/will-chung.github.io/index.md

 - [x] Live and learn
 - [ ] Become a software engineer
-- [ ] Discover the end goal in life
+- [ ] Discover the end goal of life

 ### About Me